Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Proofs from Section

 Next, we need to check that the assumptions of Theorem~\ref{thm:normal_static} and Assumption~\ref{ass:static} imply those of the more general result presented in Theorem~\ref{thm:normal_irregular}.

-\begin{proof}[Proof of Theorem~\ref{thm:normal_static}] We iterate through each of the six assumptions of Theorem~\ref{thm:normal_irregular}.
+\begin{proof}[Proof of Theorem~\ref{thm:normal_static}] We iterate through each of the five assumptions of Theorem~\ref{thm:normal_irregular}.
 The first and second assumptions of Theorem~\ref{thm:normal_irregular} are the same as those of Theorem~\ref{thm:normal_static}.
-Next, we verify that strong positivity implies mean-squared continuity with $\gamma = 1$.
-In particular, one checks that we have
+Next, we verify that strong positivity implies mean-squared continuity.
+In particular, letting $\eta$ be such that $\eta \leq p^\ast(\ell | X)$ for all $\ell \in [N]$, one checks that we have

-We note that the assumptions on the nuisance convergence rates are identical (the fourth condition) and likewise noting that $U_k = Y$, the assumptions on boundedness (the fifth condition) are identical.
+We note that the assumptions on the nuisance convergence rates and nuisance consistency are identical (the fourth condition in Theorem~\ref{thm:normal_irregular} and the third condition in Theorem~\ref{thm:normal_static}) and likewise noting that $U_k = Y$, the assumptions on boundedness (the fifth condition) are identical.
+Thus, the assumptions of Theorem~\ref{thm:normal_irregular} are satisfied, implying the estimate $\wh{V}$ is asymptotically linear with the noted influence function.
+This completes the proof.

-We conclude by verifying the sixth assumption.
-First, we check the condition placed on the expected square of the first Gateaux derivative.
-In particular, for any $k \in [N]$, we have

-Likewise, since $\psi_k(x; Q)$ is linear in $Q$, the expected second Gateaux derivative is identically zero.
-This completes the proof, as we can now invoke Theorem~\ref{thm:normal_irregular} to give the desired asymptotic normality result.

 \end{proof}